mingshuisheng/flutter_flip_clock/README.md

 # Flip Clock

-A Flip Clock build by flutter
+A flip clock build by flutter